MicrosoftDocs/cloud-adoption-framework/docs/strategy/balance-competing-priorities.md

 - **Rehost:** Organizations often equate migration with a *lift-and-shift* approach that replicates all assets to the cloud in their current configuration.
 This approach results in little drift within the IT portfolio.
 It's also the fastest way to retire assets in an existing datacenter.
 - **Rearchitect:** Modernizing the architecture of each workload maximizes the value of cloud adoption across cost, performance, and operations.
 However, this approach is slower and often requires access to each applications' source code.

 **Minimum scope:** During early-stage planning, use the rehost option for planning, with a clear understanding that this choice is based on an initial business assumption and isn't a technical decision.
 In the Migrate methodology, the cloud adoption team then challenges this assumption for each migrated workload.
-This methodology follows the assess/migrate/promote approach for each workload or group or workloads to create a migration factory.
+This methodology follows the assess/migrate/promote approach for each workload or group of workloads to create a migration factory.
 During the assessment phase, the adoption team evaluates the technical fit and architecture of each workload.
 That assessment effort seldom results in a pure lift-and-shift approach because many of the components in the architecture tend to be selected for refactoring and modernization.

-**Expanded scope example:** For mission-critical or high-sensitivity workloads, like a mainframe or multitier microservices application, a deeper assessment of the workload might be required during the assessment phase.
+**Expanded scope example:** For mission-critical or high-sensitivity workloads, like mainframe or multitier microservices applications, a more thorough assessment of the workload might be required during the assessment phase.
 In these rearchitecture situations, you should use the Azure Well-Architected Review and the [Azure Well-Architected Framework](/azure/architecture/framework) to refine workload requirements during the assessment.

 ## Balance during the innovation phase

-True customer-facing innovation frequently creates conflicting priorities between the need to deliver on a planned feature set and a customer-empathy development process.
+True customer-facing innovation frequently creates conflicting priorities between the need to deliver on a planned feature set and a implementing customer-empathy development process.

 **Competing priorities:**